BiscuitOS/HardStack/bus/i2c/README.md

 SMBus, sometimes supporting both I²C and SMBus, requiring only minimal reconfiguration either by commanding or output pin use.

-## I2C on Uboot

-Details see uboot/README.md

-## I2C on Kernel

-Details see kernel/README.md

-## I2C on Userland
+## Usage

-Details see user/README.md

-# External Link
+* Usage on uboot: uboot/README.md

+* Usage on kernel: kernel/README.md

+* Usage on userspace: user/README.md